WetHat/MarkdownToHtml/markdown/2.5.0/about_MarkdownToHTML.md

 > ### Defining Content Mapping Rules
 >
 > When a custom placeholder was added to `md-template.html` a rule to
-> replaced it with content in the project's build process is required.
+> replace it with content in the project's build process is required.
 > This rule is added to the content map dictionary
 > `$SCRIPT:contentMap` defined in `Build.ps1`.
 For example a simple
 > rule to replace the placeholder `{{my_placeholder}}` with static text